Policies and Procedures

 Teaching credential students who have not attempted all required assessments by the end of their program will not be eligible to apply for an extension of their intern credential.

-An IMPACT intern student who does not complete the required coursework, and/or exams (e.g., Reading Instruction Competence Assessment-RICA) in four semesters is required to take a 5th or 6th semester of supervision while they attempt to complete the program requirements.
+An IMPACT intern student who does not complete the required coursework and/or exams (e.g., California Teaching Performance Assessment, Reading Instruction Competence Assessment, Literacy Performance Assessment, California Subject Examination for Teachers) in four semesters is required to take a 5th or 6th semester of supervision while they attempt to complete the program requirements.
 All students must pass the final two consecutive semesters of supervision.
-Students will bear the cost of additional semesters of supervision.
-Note: Support Supervision is considered a course.
-Additionally, while working on an intern credential, students must continue to log support hours until all requirements are met.
+Students will be responsible for the cost of additional semesters of supervision.

 POLICY